ash4you11/retailStore/README.md

 <h3>General Information regarding the solution</h3> <br/>
 Application can be run using class MainApp<br/>
 Product represent goods/products that can be placed in the cart <br/>
+User represent the user who are using the retail store <br/>
 TestDiscounts class is provided to run the Junit cases <br/>